ioannes041424/white-labeled-Conversational-AI-Builder-TASK/README.md

-✅ **Enter a text prompt**: Users can create AI bots by entering system prompts that define bot behavior  <br> ✅ **Generate conversational AI bot**: Powered by GitHub Models GPT-4 API for intelligent responses <br> ✅ **Provide both text and voice responses**: Text responses with optional voice synthesis using ElevenLabs <br> ✅ **Voice response playback**: In-browser audio player with replay functionality <br> ✅ **Hardcoded credentials**: API keys are configured in environment variables for easy setup <br>
+✅ **Enter a text prompt**: Users can create AI bots by entering system prompts that define bot behavior  <br> ✅ **Generate conversational AI bot**: Powered by GitHub Models GPT-4 API for intelligent responses <br> ✅ **Provide both text and voice responses**: Text responses with voice synthesis using ElevenLabs <br> ✅ **Voice response playback**: In-browser audio player with replay functionality <br> ✅ **Hardcoded credentials**: API keys are configured in environment variables for easy setup and for security <br>

 ## Features